aporto/mariamole/README.md

 mariamole
 =========

-MariaMole: An alternative Arduino IDE
+MariaMole: An advance alternative Arduino IDE

 More info at [http://alexporto.com/mariamole]